 National Hug your Hound Day is a holiday dedicated to dogs.
-These devoted creatures are very strongly attached to their master, protect him, give warmth and comfort.
-Hug your pets more often, showing them your love and care.
-It is celebrated annually on the second Sunday of September.
-September 2022 will be celebrated in 11.
+These devoted creatures are very strongly attached to their masters, protect them, and give warmth and comfort.
+Hug your pets more often.
+Celebrated annually on the second Sunday of September, in 2022 it will be celebrated on the 11th.

-The idea to create National Hug your Hound Day came up with a qualified dog handler from Chicago – Amy Moore.
-Thus, she wanted to show people the strength of the bonds between a person and his pet.
+The idea to create National Hug your Hound Day came from a qualified dog handler from Chicago, Amy Moore.
+She wanted to show people the strength of the bonds between a person and their pet.

 The holiday was created by a unique person with many years of experience working with dogs.
 Amy Moore is known in many countries of the world.
-She is able to train any dog, correct the consequences of improper upbringing.
-Special techniques have been created that allow you to quickly and effectively get in touch with the animal.
+She can train any dog and correct the consequences of an improper upbringing.
+Special techniques have been created that allow her to quickly and effectively bond with the animal.

 A dog handler helps dog owners build relationships with their pets.
 It makes the world a better and safer place for both animals and people.